netdata/netdata/docs/guides/configure/performance.md

 ### Specific plugin or collector

-Every collector and plugin has its own `update every` setting, which you can also change in the `go.d.conf`, `python.d.conf`, `node.d.conf`, or `charts.d.conf` files, or in individual collector configuration files.
+Every collector and plugin has its own `update every` setting, which you can also change in the `go.d.conf`, `python.d.conf`, or `charts.d.conf` files, or in individual collector configuration files.
 If the `update every` for an individual collector is less than the global, the Netdata Agent uses the global setting.
 See the [enable or configure a collector](/docs/collect/enable-configure.md) doc for details.